“I didn’t realise they did so much”

 “Now that I know what else they do I feel we get even more value for money”

 These are just a few of the comments we have received from customers of water companies over the last few years.

 The responses came during a variety of research projects we have carried out for a range of water firms to inform the development of their five-year business plans.
-This week they submitted those plans to the regulator, Ofwat.
+In September they submitted those plans to the regulator, Ofwat.

 But our research often showed another side to the story.

 Much of our work was focused on the reactions to the future investment plans of the water companies, gauging where customers would like the money spent, and how much they were willing to pay.